nixworks/public/news/2005/04/14/index.md

 ##### Israel
 ### [ Israel kills a member of the Al Aqsa Martyrs Brigade following a raid into the Palestinian town of Nablus.
 Palestinians maintain that a special unit disguised as Arabs carried out the act.
 Israeli Defence Forces say the man was a "ticking bomb" and that soldier shot only after he opened fire on them.
 Witnesses from the Balata camp, however, say the Israelis opened fire without warning and then took the body away. ](/news/2005/04/14/israel-kills-a-member-of-the-al-aqsa-martyrs-brigade-following-a-raid-into-the-palestinian-town-of-nablus-palestinians-maintain-that-a-spe.md)
-_Context: Palestine, Nablus, Al Aqsa Martyrs Brigade, raid, Israel, Arab, Israeli Defence Forces_
+_Context: Al Aqsa Martyrs Brigade, Arab, Israel, raid, Palestine, Nablus, Israeli Defence Forces_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: At least 11 people have been killed following a double suicide bombing in the Iraqi capital of Baghdad. ](/news/2005/04/14/conflict-in-iraq-at-least-11-people-have-been-killed-following-a-double-suicide-bombing-in-the-iraqi-capital-of-baghdad.md)
-_Context: suicide bomb, Baghdad, capital, Iraq, Conflict in Iraq_
+_Context: capital, Baghdad, Iraq, Conflict in Iraq, suicide bomb_

 ##### Quito
 ### [ In Quito, Ecuador, riot police clash with demonstrators and strikers that protest against the government of president Lucio Gutierrez.
 Congress replaced the entire supreme court last December and has not come to an agreement with the political opposition. ](/news/2005/04/14/in-quito-ecuador-riot-police-clash-with-demonstrators-and-strikers-that-protest-against-the-government-of-president-lucio-gutia-c-rrez-con.md)